-The COVID-19 pandemic is the greatest public health challenge devastating impact and longer-term implications for our health responses.
-All of us at our individual Applied Research Collabor programmes to this changed environment.
+The COVID-19 pandemic is the greatest public health challenge in the UK for at least a century.
+The speed of its spread, devastating impact and longer-term implications for our health and care economy have demanded radical and swift responses.
+All of us at our individual Applied Research Collaborations (ARCs) have had to pivot our existing research programmes to this changed environment.